MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 ---
-title: Create a Job Sales Invoice to Invoice a Job| Microsoft Docs
+title: Create a Job Sales Invoice to Invoice a Job
-description: Describes how to invoice customers for job expenses as a project progresses.
+description: Describes how to invoice customers for job expenses as a project progresses and costs accumulate.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: project invoice
+ms.search.form: 1002, 1007,
-ms.date: 10/01/2020
+ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: effed84c3f0d4c625192ac4d41dc2d9edf97c663
+ms.openlocfilehash: d2d2437028c5d7e7f8ad4bc613e4f6bf1dc06de3
-ms.sourcegitcommit: ddbb5cede750df1baba4b3eab8fbed6744b5b9d6
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3921458"
+ms.locfileid: "8146322"
 ---
 # <a name="invoice-jobs"></a>Invoice Jobs
 During the project, job costs from resource usage, materials, and job-related purchases can accumulate.
 As the job progresses, these transactions get posted to the job journal.
 It is important that all costs get recorded in the job journal before you invoice the customer.